mlong93/mlong93.github.io/_posts/2021-02-01-one-week-two-hackathons.md

     I spent almost 24 hours on Sat. and Sun. working on a quantum annealing project relating to vaccine distribution with my team, SK and EP.
 I spent a lot of time on qBraid, and I even bluescreened a quantum computer (sorry DWave).
 This was a lot more intense than iMUSE and though we didn't win anything, I thought it was a rewarding experience.
 It's nice to be on the flipside of a hackathon.

-    Here's a link to a Medium article I wrote about the project.
+    [Here](https://medium.com/mit-6-s089-intro-to-quantum-computing/optimizing-covid-19-vaccine-distribution-using-quantum-annealing-b1b829d97784)'s the Medium article I wrote about the project.
 Also, check out our [repo](https://github.com/iQuHACK/2021_1206).
 Hopefully I have time to fork it and improve our QUBOs in the next 2 weeks.

 7. Not started by the time this post is published: my final homework for 6.s090 that's due at 8 AM my time on Tuesday.